igzat1no/igzat1no/README.md

 ### About me

-- 🏫 I am now a fourth-year undergraduate from IIIS, Tsinghua University.
+- 🏫 I am now a first-year master student from Robotics Institute, Carnegie Mellon University.

 - 📖 I major in Artificial Intelligence.